Marketing planning can seem like a chore.

-Marketing Planning is all about getting organised and by taking a couple of hours out and putting your thinking cap on you can come up with a logical proactive marketing plan for your activities over the next 6 months.
+Marketing planning is all about getting organised and by taking a couple of hours out and putting your thinking cap on you can come up with a logical proactive marketing plan for your accountancy firm’s marketing activities over the next 6 months.

 Many clients I talk to seem to have a scatter gun approach; dabbling in activity here and there but seeing no results.
 That’s because, with all the best intentions, they don’t know what they are trying to achieve except drive more leads into the business.
 But most aren’t going about it in the right way.

 I’d like to share some key marketing planning questions with you.
 Start thinking about doing things differently.
-Marketing planning, if done correctly will help your business grow.
+Marketing planning, if done correctly will help your accountancy firm grow.

 1. What has and hasn’t worked for you this year?

 Take a retrospective look at what marketing you have done.
 Were you happy with what you achieved or did it feel like a damp squib?
 Either rule out everything that you felt you wasted money on or take a different approach – don’t keep doing the same thing over and over again and expect a different result!
 Concentrate your efforts on where you really saw results (yes I know this is obvious advice but often forgotten!).